Navigating Postpartum Insomnia: A Guide for Mothers

 In addition to lifestyle changes, you can also adopt different techniques and therapies for improving sleep.
 If you’ve developed additional anxiety over the inability to sleep, you may need to recondition yourself.
 Stimulus control involves using your bed for sleep and sex only, getting up out of bed if you’re not easily falling asleep, and establishing a consistent sleep schedule.

-You may also utilize sleep restriction techniques and CBT (cognitive behavioral therapy) methods to help counteract postpartum insomnia.
+You may also utilize sleep restriction techniques and CBT-i (cognitive behavioral therapy for insomnia) methods to help counteract postpartum insomnia.

 When It’s Time to Seek Professional Help

 If you’re still struggling to achieve a quality night’s sleep despite making significant changes at home, you may need to consult a sleep professional.
 Here are a few signs that your postpartum insomnia is not under control and maybe worsening.